definitelynotstarlord/SlowHeim/README.md

 ## Modpack Overview
 - NoMap playthrough!
 The map has been moved to the Cartography table and you must plan ahead
+- New raids
-- Portals have been disabled but are replaced with Waypoints
+- Portals have been disabled but are replaced with craftable Waystones which act very similar, but add a cooldown based on your travel distance
-- Access to magic much earlier through Therzie's mods
+- Access to magic much earlier through Therzie's Wizardry
-- Southsil armor adds alternatives to Therzie's armory additions - find a style you like
+- Southsil armor adds alternatives to Therzie's armory additions - find a style you like!
+- ValheimEnchantingSystem to further upgrade your weapons and armor
-- There are buffs and debuffs for each season and you will eventually die during storms unless you find shelter
+- There are buffs and debuffs for each season
+- Storms will negatively impact you, eventually leading to death - bring camping supplies!
 - You will not be able to repair any items until you get to bronze
 - All creatures can now be 0-3 stars, with bosses being 2-5 stars.
 Oceans are bit more dangerous with faster serpents
-- Plants and trees will grow much more slowly
+- Plants and trees will grow much, much more slowly and are not harvestable during winter
 - Smelting ore will take much longer
-- You will find many more weapons and armors to use
 - A wandering trader will sometimes arrive, and he now buys a few more hunting and fishing related items
 - Building pieces like Corewood, Glass, more vanilla pieces, etc. have been added
 - A couple mods that attempt to help with network performance if you are playing with friends
-- Lord of the Rings music overhaul
+- Lord of the Rings music overhaul (disable the LotR music mod AND the CustomAudio mod if you do not like this)

 ## World Modifiers
 I would suggest you make the following changes on your world: